Instructing English Language Learners with Learning Disabilities – 6 Weeks – Summer Online 2020

 - Opportunities to discuss and reflect on course content with peers

-- A summation of the module followed by a reflection to synthesize concluding thought
+- A summation of the module followed by an opportunity to complete an application assignment

 - Pre and Post-Assessments: These ungraded questionnaires will be completed at the beginning and end of the course in order to self-assess knowledge and application of course content.